 It’s Not Just the New Technology You Have to Manage

-Pierre Frigon is a seasoned expert with a number of companies in lab automation solutions empowered by technologies and methodologies includingand .
+Pierre Frigon is a seasoned expert with a number of companies in lab automation solutions empowered by technologies and methodologies including lab as a service (LaaS) and DevOps.
 In this M2M blog installment, Pierre shares his insights on an element of LaaS and DevOps solution adoption too often overlooked: facilitating productive change in a team culture.

 Leadership approach to culture change: The right vision, communication, perseverance, and support.
 One aspect of change management is something too often neglected: expressing the right vision.
 A lot of companies will approach a change management effort with an authoritarian approach: “You shall do this.
 This is what we’re going to do.”
 This is a recipe for absolute disaster.
 Failure of implementing successful cultural change is not necessarily the team’s fault.
 It boils down to leadership not knowing how to properly bring about productive change.
 Not having that skillset is quite common.
 The leadership responsible for implementing change will benefit from formal change management training.
 In the following sections we will explore in more detail how the right vision, communication, perseverance, and support are essential factors for leadership to achieve a successful outcome.

 The criticality of setting the stage for change.
-Adopting a LaaS solution, and incorporating DevOps andprinciples to facilitate to contend with the challenges of and is much easier said than done.
+Adopting a LaaS solution, and incorporating DevOps and agile principles to facilitate continuous delivery (CD) to contend with the challenges of digital disruption and digital transformation is much easier said than done.
 Realizing this objective involves an engaged orchestration of people, process, and technology in a unique and customized way for each adopting organization.
 The most conspicuous aspect these solutions usually represent is the new technology: the latest and greatest features and capabilities that promise accelerated time to market, empowered productivity, cost savings, and enhanced resource management.
 Yet the seismic impact of new processes on teams can represent the make-or-break prospects of success for a new solution.
 Sweating the details on the people and process factors is a critical key to solution success.
 Without it, you’ve got an expensive white elephant in the room.
 Addressing the challenges of culture change early, with a smart plan and sustained commitment, is crucial.

 The vision statement and perseverance.
 Successful navigation through the challenges of a complex solution adoption is not guaranteed.
 Some efforts died on the vine because of lack of effort, persistence, and perseverance.
 Once executives start to get pushback, some will simply drop the ball because they don't want to deal with or face adversity.
 A root cause of this failure is the lack of vision on management’s part.
 Having a very clear vision of where the organization is going with the solution, what the short- and long-term solution goals are, along with the anticipated small- and large-scale benefits, is fundamental to success.
 This vision will act as the engine behind the change.
 If change sponsors are unable to articulate that vision and express it effectively to the organization they're trying to change, they will fail.
 Perseverance, driven by clear vision, are two essential factors for success.
 Change sponsors articulating a clear vision repeatedly to the organization, throughout the lifecycle of the change, is part of the equation for success.
 When teams see this consistently expressed vision from their leadership, it will help remind the team where the organization is going with the change and it will make for a much easier transition.
 As Simon Sinek explains in his book “Start With Why,” success is possible only when the people in the organization believe what you believe.
 Ensuring the change is managed, communicated, and articulated consistently, in a way that aligns with the people and the organization, is critical for success.